How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 | Aleeert | Fine-grained routing logic.
 Good for traders who want conditional execution rules beyond what the indicator provides. | Steeper learning curve. |

 For most MNQ futures traders, PickMyTrade is the default recommendation.
 It's what we run in production.
 The combination of broker breadth, Topstep acceptance, and execution reliability makes it the lowest-friction starting point.
-Note: if you trade Apex Funded, no webhook provider will help — Apex bans full automation on funded accounts (run signals manually instead).
+Note: if you trade Apex Funded, its rules are stricter on funded accounts and generally expect active oversight rather than fully hands-off automation — verify Apex's current ToS before automating (prop-firm rules change often), or run signals manually.
 (For the full setup walkthrough including video, see the Falcon AI automation page.)

 Step-by-Step Setup